-Table 4Architectural Systems, Finishes and Buildable Features - A_N Value (Continued)
+Table 4 Architectural Systems, Finishes and Buildable Features - AN Value (continued)

-ALLOCATED POINTS, A N
+UNIT OF COVERAGE ALLOCATED POINTS, A N

-S/N DESCRIPTION UNIT OF COVERAGE PERCENTAGE OF COVERAGE
+S/N DESCRIPTION PERCENTAGE OF COVERAGE

 < 30% ≥ 30%

-17. D emerit Points
+17. Demerit Points

-17.1 Cast in-situ floor with transfer beam / cantilever transfer beam (16) No. -1.0 -2.0
+17.1 Cast in-situ floor with transfer beam / cantilever transfer beam (18) No. -1.0 -2.0

-17.2 Inclined columns (17) No. -1.0 -1.5
+17.2 Inclined columns (19) No. -1.0 -1.5

-17.3 Non-functional void on slab (18) No. -1.0
+17.3 Non-functional void on slab (20) No. -1 .0

-- (16) For cast in-situ floor with cast in-situ transfer beam/cantilever transfer beam, the number of points to be deducted depends on the percentage of coverage of columns that are transferred.
-This requirement does not apply to cast in-situ floor with transfer beam designed for ramp access or designed to support PPVC modules. - (17) The number of points to be deducted depends on the percentage of coverage of columns that are inclined on that floor.
-Point deduction applies to blocks with inclined columns according to the percentage of coverage. - (18) This refers to void on slab that does not serve any functional requirement and is enclosed by walls.
+- (14) The use of standard door structural openings in all residential non-landed projects is mandatory.
+No points would be given in this case as stated under Part 2.1.1.
+For other types of project, points are awarded only if the sizes of standard door structural openings (up to 3 sizes) shown in Table 2C - Industry Standard Door Structural Openings are adopted. - (15) Points are awarded if a project adopts a minimum of 80% industry standard PBUs as shown in Table 2C Industry Standard Prefabricated Bathroom Units. - (16) Points are awarded to a residential non-landed project only if the sizes of PPVC modules (internal width without finishes) shown in Table 4C - Industry Standard PPVC Modules for Bedrooms of Residential Non-landed Projects are adopted. - (17) Points are awarded to a residential non-landed project only if the sizes of windows (width) shown in Table 4D Industry Standard Windows for Residential Non-landed Projects are adopted. - (18) For cast in-situ floor with cast in-situ transfer beam/cantilever transfer beam, the number of points to be deducted depends on the percentage of coverage of columns that are transferred.
+This requirement does not apply to cast in-situ floor with transfer beam designed for ramp access or designed to support PPVC modules. - (19) The number of points to be deducted depends on the percentage of coverage of columns that are inclined on that floor.
+Point deduction applies to blocks with inclined columns according to the percentage of coverage. - (20) This refers to void on slab that does not serve any functional requirement and is enclosed by walls.
 The 1.0 point deduction applies even if there is only one such void within a block.